 Our RSHE Programme encompasses our school ethos and vision through which we are dedicated to providing a happy and caring community where everyone feels safe, valued and supported.
 At St Helen Auckland Primary School we chose a whole school thematic approach so that different year groups would be working on similar themes at the same time throughout the year, allowing for cross-phase collaboration.

-We have chosen to use the core themes from the PSHE Association Programme of Study alongside suggested themes from the TALKABOUT programme and Kapow Primary as a basis for our curriculum framework.
+We use the core themes from the PSHE Association Programme of Study alongside suggested themes from Kapow Primary and Project Evolve and as a basis for our curriculum framework.